kyma-project/eventing-manager/docs/user/tutorials/evnt-05-send-legacy-events.md

        http://localhost:3000/myapp/v1/events
    ```

+> [!NOTE]
-   > **NOTE:** If you want to use a Function to publish a CloudEvent, see the [Event object SDK specification](https://kyma-project.io/#/serverless-manager/user/technical-reference/07-70-function-specification?id=event-object-sdk).
+> If you want to use a Function to publish a CloudEvent, see the [Event object SDK specification](https://kyma-project.io/#/serverless-manager/user/technical-reference/07-70-function-specification?id=event-object-sdk).

 ## Publish Legacy Events